Gunavardhansai/Formease/README.md

 Formease will significantly reduce the amount of time it takes to hand code HTML forms.

-## USE ONLINE

-The project is hosted on https://jaduri.github.io/formease/

 ## RUN ON LOCAL MACHINE